hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

 • #death-to-the-peek-hack. we need this to go away, certainly.

-## new cleverness in the :#employment phase

-this phase refers to when the client (some module) indicates that it wants to employ the bundle (this autoloader), specifically having to do with the syntax of how options ("features") are expressed and how they are parsed, i.e how their "employment" is "reified".

-the focus of the below is more about the novel way we implemented feature parsing, and less to do with what the features actually are.

-• employment features ('boxxy', explicit specification of dir pathname) are implemented each as a singleton methods on the autoloader module (currently there is only one but this is desiged to be amenable to rearrangement such that it makes a stack of modules each "extending" the former, in terms of features explained below).

-• these "feature functions" are implemented as methods but float around in space as if they are procs, which is win-win: we get the narrative extensibiltiy of methods but the "first-class-object" nature of procs.

-• each such method is passed the x_a (an array of objects of no certain shape) and if the feature decides it matches the x_a it mutates it accordingly (or perhaps not, in theory) and results in a proc that might eventually be passsed the "employer" module as its one argument.

-• (any such method must result in either a false-ish or a proc-ish. and any such proc-ish must accept exactly one argument).

-• the only possible outward signal that an error occurred parsing the iambic arguments is if there is any remainder to the x_a array after all the features have attempted to parse something out of it.

 #### when such a parse error occurs, argument error message generation is novel: